Implementing the HR Lever

 Implementing the HR Practices Lever

-Pain points are workforce needs that can serve as a starting point for internal job quality initiatives.
+Pain points are business needs that can serve as a starting point for internal job quality initiatives.
 Examples include high vacancy rates, long time to hire, high turnover, burnout, lack of diversity (overall or in specific positions), or low productivity.
 Employers may struggle with one or more of these issues.

 Internal data from the Human Resources Information System (HRIS), performance reporting and other tracking mechanisms - such as turnover, promotion rates, demographics - often demonstrate the severity of the pain point.